blog

 ClusterControl requires the new server to run on the same operating system family (Redhat-based or Debian-based).
 Further tweaking on the MySQL server running on ClusterControl host can help to improve the overall performance of ClusterControl after migration is completed.

-Install new ClusterControl and merge data from old server
+Install new version of ClusterControl and merge data from the old server

 This is the recommended way to migrate, as it installs the latest version of ClusterControl and loads your settings and historical data.
 The steps include: